Written by the team at Timber Creek Distillery in Crestview, Florida. Last updated: April 2026.

 It may not be a destination shop, but for a fast stop while moving through town, it works exactly as expected.

-Crestview also makes more sense once it is viewed as part of the wider Emerald Coast rather than a stop completely separate from it.
-Travelers heading south can follow the route toward Niceville and Fort Walton Beach, where the downtown waterfront, local restaurants, and live music scene create a very different coastal experience.
-That same corridor continues into Destin, where the harbor, beaches, and resort energy pull the trip back toward the Gulf.
+Travelers heading south can follow the route toward Niceville and Fort Walton Beach.
+The downtown waterfront, local restaurants, and live music scene there create a different coastal experience.
+That same corridor continues into Destin.
+The harbor, beaches, and resort energy pull the trip back toward the Gulf.